 Meet Me Half Way

-Obscure and very rare, such records were soon deleted from sale as they made no impact upon the pop charts, and may have been , to some extent, ignored, even vilified by DJ’s as being ‘inferior’ copying, or cashing in on the Motown sound.
+Obscure and very rare, records such as Meet Me Half Way by Lillie Bryant were soon deleted from sale as they made no impact upon the pop charts, and may have been, to some extent, ignored even vilified by DJ’s as being ‘inferior’ copying, or cashing in on the Motown sound.
 Well imitation is said to be flattery, but in this case and also with many similar records the artists do a great job but at the time of release it was the shear volume, popularity and availability of records from mainstream Motown acts that won the day.

 Whatever, in his book The Northern Soul All Time Top 500 Kev Roberts puts this song at 315.